 “Apologies to the Irish!
 Did not mean to offend with ‘potato’ line in M Cup wrap.
 Only meant economy/race prizemoney struggling!
 Sorry!,” he wrote.

-The Melbourne Cup winner, Protectionist, is part-owned by three Sydney-based Irish families.
+The Melbourne Cup winner, the Protectionist, is part-owned by three Sydney-based Irish families.
 According to the IrishTimes.

 Monique Doyle, the daughter of co-owners Fergie and Delia Doyle wrote a letter to Stewart, which was also published in Sydney’s Irish Echo newspaper.